pandemicsyn/fgerrit/README.md

 	9kl1V	(02:31) [1|-2|0] "Fix bug: #121 snakes on plane" - sammyj
 	7b251	(08/21) [1|1|0] "Implements a basic unicorn grinder" - pandemicsyn

-Wanna see comments and other info on the review with the shortid 7b251 from above ?
+Wanna see info on the review with the shortid 7b251 from above?

-Just run `git fgerrit -r 7b251`
+	git fgerrit -r 7b251

-Is 7b251 an abomination, think I should have stayed an ops guys ?
+Is id 7b251 an abomination, wanna -1 that crap?

-Just run `git fgerrit -1 7b251` to -1 it!
+	git fgerrit -1 7b251

+Need to drop some knowledge on a patch set?

-Leave a message: `git fgerrit -m "switches love packets" 7b251`
+	git fgerrit -m "switches love packets" 7b251

 Here's all the options: